EvanWieland/panopto-native/README.md

 To use, just download the code and load the extension in Chrome.
 Make sure you have developer mode checked!
 Check out this [article](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) if you're nopt sure how to do this.

+To launch PanonptoNative, just click on the embedded Panopto player's big play button.

 If you have any issues raise an issue.
 If you have improvements, send a PR.